Taittirīyopaniṣat Bhāṣyam (तैत्तिरीयोपनिषत् भाष्यम्)

 Taittirīyopaniṣat 02.27 and 28

 He who is in the person here and he who is in the sun there are one and the same.
-He who knows this, after departing from this world, attains the self made of food, then the self made of vital breath, then the self made of mind, then the self made of knowledge, and finally the self made of bliss.
+He who knows this, after departing from this world, attains the essence made of food, then the essence made of vital breath, then the essence made of mind, then the essence made of knowledge, and finally the essence made of bliss.

-This verse declares: Where words, together with the mind, turn back without reaching, the knower of the bliss of Brahman does not fear anything.
+This verse declares: That knower of bliss of Brahman, from where words return along with the mind un-attained, does not fear from anything.
 Truly, such a one is not afflicted by thoughts like, 'Why did I not do good?
-Why did I do evil?'
-He who knows thus touches both (good and evil) selves; indeed, he alone touches both who knows thus.
+Why did I do evil?'.
+He who knows thus touches both (good and evil) essentials; indeed, he alone touches both, who knows thus.
 Thus ends the Upanishad.

 Om, may we be protected together.
 May we be nourished together.
 May we work together with great energy.
 May our study be brilliant and fruitful.
 May we not hate each other.
 Om, peace, peace, peace.